 Buffer is similar to Hootsuite, as it performs many of the same functions.
 It is also a social media management tool that can be utilized to eliminate having multiple social media positions within a company.
 Buffer helps foster the concept of properly spacing posts out to avoid flooding its followers’ feeds.
 Buffer follows the schedule you create for what time to share each post.
 This way followers can be sure to experience great content, without the hassle of remembering to post at the exact time you want to.
 Buffer also grants access to all the different comments, followers, engagements, etc across multiple social media platforms all in one place.
 Buffer’s core customer base is small businesses.

 Buffer Instead of Regular Posting

-Using Buffer over posting on social media solely is very useful.
+Using Buffer for posting on social accounts is very useful.
 One of the main things Buffer offers is consistency with your social media efforts.
 You start to constantly share posts similar in nature at the same time every week, which can foster a community between users and increase your engagement.

 For example, if you post a quiz for users to take every Tuesday at 3 p.m., users are going to start anticipating it and looking forward to taking it every week.
 They can then refer other friends to do the same, which expands your outreach.

 With Buffer, you can be assured your posts are going to be released at the precise time you want them to, therefore helping relieve stress.
 Buffer provides peace of mind and can help strengthen your relationship with your customers.
 If you think about it, you want to be spending your time conducting research and staying ahead of your competition.
 Being innovative is necessary for a company to thrive and maintain its loyal customer base.